-If you want to apply for a standing referral to a non-network provider, contact Medica for more information.
 A standing referral is a referral issued by a network provider and authorized by Medica for conditions that require ongoing services from a specialist provider.
+You may apply for a standing referral to a non-network provider.
+If you would like to do so, contact Medica for more information.
 Standing referrals will only be covered for the period of time appropriate to your medical condition.
-A standing referral may be granted if Medica determines a standing referral clinically appropriate.
+A standing referral may be granted if Medica determines a standing referral is appropriate.